 Each year, as a part of its summer season, the New Orleans Shakespeare Festival at Tulane offers local high school students the opportunity to study acting, voice, text and movement under the guidance of our theatre professionals and educators.
-This process culminates in the rehearsal and performance of a full-length Shakespearean play.
+This process culminates in the rehearsal and performance of a Shakespearean play.
 The program takes place on the campus of Tulane University.

 This year’s company will present Shakespeare’s beloved comedy Twelfth Night.